 Overall, for Phases I and II the State found MCOs were able to complete the worksheets across all product lines, with many needing technical assistance and explanation.
-All MCOs submitted requested materials; however, each submission exhibited inconsistencies with the methodology as articulated and/or provided insufficient information to varying degrees.
+All MCOs submitted the requested materials; however, each submission exhibited inconsistencies with the methodology as articulated and/or provided insufficient information to varying degrees.

 During the initial review of Phase I NQTL submissions, the State identified that the quality of MCO submitted worksheets did not enable an appropriate evaluation of parity compliance and that, in general MCOs were not actively analyzing all their NQTLs for parity compliance.
 Analysis of the worksheets demonstrated potential violations with MHPAEA, such with inter-rater reliability; however, it was determined that further information was necessary to properly evaluate parity compliance.
 The initial review of Phase I also found that the CHPlus contractor category did not yield differential results.
-Due to the quality of the submissions, the State provided further technical assistance and requested the resubmission of Phase 1 NQTL worksheets from all MCOs in order to effectively evaluate parity compliance.
+Due to the quality of the submissions, the State provided further technical assistance and requested the resubmission of Phase I NQTL worksheets from all MCOs in order to effectively evaluate parity compliance.

-The analysis of resubmitted Phase I NQTL worksheets revealed that most MCO submissions lacked comprehensive responses and did not provide substantive comparative analyses for prior authorization, concurrent review, medical necessity criteria and formulary design.
-No MCO was able to demonstrate compliance of all Phase I NQTLs.
+The analysis of resubmitted Phase I NQTL worksheets revealed that most MCO submissions lacked comprehensive responses and did not provide substantive comparative analyses for prior authorization, concurrent review, medical necessity criteria, and formulary design.
+Therefore, MCOs failed to demonstrate compliance with MHPAEA.
+Results of Phase I are demonstrated as follows: